 As her power and influence overseas diminished over the years, Portugal was soon eclipsed by the other European powers.
 Nonetheless this old Bangkok church and Santa Cruz Church are reminders of a small seafaring nation who were the first Europeans to venture into Asia.

-The Holy Rosary Church is conveniently located in a pedestrian mall along the riverbanks leading from River City Center through to Chinatown.
+The Holy Rosary Church is conveniently located in a pedestrian mall along the riverbanks leading from River City Centre through to Chinatown.

 Map to the Holy Rosary Church